phlask/phlask-map/contributing.md

 3. If you like the change and think the project could use it, open a Pull Request: https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork

 # How to report a bug
 If you find a security vulnerability, do NOT open an issue.
 Message Billy, Taylor, Khalil, Gabriel on the Code For Philly Slack #phlask Channel (or directly) instead.

+For non-security bug reports, [open a GitHub issue](https://github.com/phlask/phlask-map/issues) and choose the Bug Report template.
+Follow the template, where possible, to provide the necessary information to address the bug.

 # How to suggest a feature or enhancement
+Have an idea for a new feature or an enhancement to existing functionality?
+[Open a GitHub issue](https://github.com/phlask/phlask-map/issues) and select the Feature Request template.
+We use GH issues to plan for things to work on as well as track ongoing work on our [project board](https://github.com/phlask/phlask-map/projects/1).

 # Code review process
 The core team look at Pull Requests every HackNight for major changes and features.
 For smaller changes they will be reviewed ASAP.